Liza is a homemaker. She has an obsession with coffee and loves photography, baking, cooking, and writing.

 What Is Lepat Labu?

 Lepat labu, consisting of steamed pumpkin and grated coconut in banana leaves, is one of my favorite traditional Malay kuih (snacks).
 I remember growing up eating this delicious snack with my family—we would have it in the morning for breakfast or in the afternoon as a snack.
-My mother made the best lepat labu I ever have tasted.
+My mother made the best lepat labu I have ever tasted.
 When I go back to my hometown today, I never miss the opportunity to ask my mother to make this snack for me.

 Since I now live in the United States and don't often have the chance to enjoy my mother's lepat labu, I decided I should try making it on my own.